-You will arrive in the Northern Irish Capital of Belfast where you will be greeted by your Lang Atholl representative who will be on hand to assist with your luggage before escorting you to your luxury vehicle.
+You will arrive in the Northern Irish Capital of Belfast where you will be greeted by your Lang Atholl representative who will be on hand to assist with your luggage.
 You will be transferred into the City of Belfast where you will reside in the luxurious Merchant Belfast Hotel.
 You will have the remainder of the day to rest after your travels.

-Travelling north on day three you will venture to Royal Portrush on the Northern Coast of Ireland.
+Travelling north, you will venture to Royal Portrush on the Northern Coast of Ireland.
 The Dunluce Course at Royal Portrush, most recently, hosted the 148th Open Championship in 2019.

-After a wonderful round on the links you will make the short journey to The Giant’s Causeway.
-This area of around 40,000 interlocking hexagonal basalt columns which are known the world over as a remarkable piece of natural beauty.
+After a wonderful round on the links, you will make the short journey to The Giant’s Causeway.
+This area of around 40,000 interlocking hexagonal basalt columns which are known worldwide as a remarkable piece of natural beauty.

 You will also have the opportunity to visit Bushmills Distillery before returning to Belfast for your final evening here.

-On day five you will travel north east from central Dublin to the eastern coast.
+You will next travel north east from central Dublin to the eastern coast.
 Here you will find Portmarnock Links, the first venue for the Irish Open.
 The course first opened on St Stephen’s Day 1894 and offers spectacular views from the Portmarnock Peninsula to Dublin and Britain.

 Upon leaving The European Club you will have the opportunity to travel through the Wicklow Mountains with a visit to Glendalough Whiskey Distillery.